KoshmareG/hangman/README.md

 # Hangman

-A game in which you need to guess the hidden word
+A game in which you need to guess the hidden word.

 This is a Ruby application and requires the Ruby language and bundler to run.

+The game was created on Ruby 3.1.2

 Running: